 A healthcare industry group turned to MLC for guidance and strategy on increasing the provider rates for nurses who provide in-home care for Private Duty Nursing (PDN) agencies for children with chronic physical conditions.

-Michigan’s PDN nurses were some of the lowest paid nurses in the nation.
-The MLC team engaged with state’s community health department leadership and legislature in order to set the stage for requesting a significant pay increase to benefit the businesses and their employees in this sector.
+Michigan’s PDN nurses were among the lowest paid nurses in the nation.
+The MLC team engaged the state’s community health department leadership and the legislature in order to set the stage for requesting a significant pay increase to benefit the businesses and their employees in this sector.

 MLC developed a strategy to increase compensation to Registered Nurses (RNs) and Licensed Practical Nurses (LPNs), while still offering the Medicaid option to special needs families in Michigan.
 MLC worked with its clients to raise Medicaid reimbursement rates to entice caregivers and agencies to work in the home setting versus the hospital, where workers likely would earn a higher wage.
-This wage increase was vital to the families and state government, since the cost of hospital care was almost double the cost of an at-home nurse; in addition, long-term hospital stays detach children from their home environment.
-MLC worked with data provided by Health Management Associates which compared RNs and LPNs who work in the home versus the institutional setting and the potential impact on Medicaid if the rates for PDN services were to increase.
-The analysis showed there were many variables that contributed to inadequately trained PDN staff, including low Medicaid reimbursement.
-This particular variable limited home care agencies’ ability to recruit qualified staff, which ultimately affects medically fragile children’s home environment.
+This wage increase was vital to the families and state government, since the cost of hospital care was almost double the cost of an at-home nurse.
+In addition, long-term hospital stays detach children from their home environment.
+MLC utilized the relevant data from a health care policy shop to bolster its arguments.

 For more information on how MLC can help you tackle your challenges, contact us today.